-A diverse group of 12 community members and stakeholders - all interested in improving walking, biking, and rolling facilities along OR 99W - served on the Project Advisory Committee (PAC).
-Their responsibilities included attending committee meetings, reviewing and commenting on draft technical memoranda prepared by the project team, providing information about existing and future needs for active transportation facilities in the study area, attending and advertising the public virtual meeting, and providing input on the concepts described in this plan.
+A diverse group of 12 community members and stakeholders- The project team, ODOT, and the City of McMinnville hosted all interested in improving walking, biking, and rolling facilities along OR 99W-served on the Project Advisory Committee (PAC).
+Their responsibilities included attending committee meetings, reviewing and commenting on draft concept for advancement into the draft Concept Plan. technical memoranda prepared by the project team, providing The virtual open house included a survey, which was open information about existing and future needs for active from February 25 through March 11, 2021.
+A livestreamed transportation facilities in the study area, attending and virtual meeting was held on Thursday, March 4 and a advertising the public virtual meeting, and providing input on recording of this meeting was posted to the virtual open the concepts described in this plan. house website.